eschlot/WiiStep/README.md

 ### Platform Integration

-Code-linking tools and the fundamental C/C++ runtimes are provided by [devkitPPC](http://devkitpro.org).
+ELF Code-linking tools and the fundamental C/C++ runtimes are provided by [devkitPPC](http://devkitpro.org).
 Platform abstraction is accomplished using externally-linked [libogc](http://libogc.devkitpro.org).